ayanshashidhar/Sierpinski-Triangle/README.md

 # Sierpinski-Triangle
-Plays the chaos game and makes the Sierpinski triangle
+Plays the chaos game and makes the Sierpinski triangle using the Python Turtle module.

 The Sierpinski triangle is a self-similar fractal.
 It consists of an equilateral triangle, with smaller equilateral triangles recursively removed from its remaining area.
 It's named after the Polish mathematician Wacław Sierpiński.